ayerden/Encrypted-Chat/README.txt

 5. Message back to back from terminal to terminal as you like.

-6. Terminate the program by typing the keyword 'done' from the Client terminal.
+6. Terminate the program by typing the keyword 'disconnect' from the Client terminal.